nosqlbench/nosqlbench-docs/site/content/contributing/pull_requests.md

 # What is (generally) Accepted?

+## Incremental Improvements

-- Changes which are complimentary or incremental to core NoSQLBench functionality.
+Changes which are complimentary or incremental to core NoSQLBench functionality are always good.
+As long as a change doesn't compromise existing functionality or otherwise compromise the integrity of the project it will generally be welcome.

+## Trivial Improvements

-- Changes which have already been discussed or are of such a trivial nature that they are self-describing.
+Changes which have already been discussed or are of such a trivial nature that they are self-describing don't require substantial ceremony.
+Use your best judgement here.
+If you are fixing a typo on the website, just do it.
+If you are adding a better description to some CI/CD wiring, just do it.
+Again, just use your best judgement about what should be discussed or agreed to beforehand.

-- Changes which have appropriate test coverage.
+## Subsystem Enhancements

-- Changes which make NoSQLBench easier, better, or more powerful for any user in the NoSQL ecosystem.
-(This includes drivers from vendors so long as they follow project standards.)
+Changes which make the core of NoSQLBench easier, better, or more powerful for any user in the NoSQL ecosystem are awesome.
+New driver are awesome.
+This includes drivers from vendors.
+All changes will be subject to the platform standards and community guidelines, of course.

 # What is NOT Accepted?